Gum Disease Affects More Than You Think

 Systemic periodontitis is caused by diabetes, heart disease, respiratory disease, or other systemic diseases.
 The underlying systemic disease makes the gum disease progress faster even when there is little plaque on the teeth.

-Necrotizing periodontitis (a rare form of gum disease) is found in patients who suffer from malnutrition, immunosuppression, or HIV.
+Necrotizing periodontitis (a rare form) is found in patients who suffer from malnutrition, immunosuppression, or HIV.
 It causes mouth ulcers and necrosis (death of tissue).
 Also, it can cause severe gum loss and bone destruction.

 - Poor Oral Hygiene — Plaque buildup is the main cause of gum disease.

 - Age — The Centers for Disease Control and Prevention (CDC) reports that around 47 percent of people age 30 or older have gum disease.